johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 | D.3.3 | The software is protected against malware (viruses, worms etc.) as far as is technically possible. | 1 | Ask for an explanation of how the system is protected against malware and how this protection is maintained. |
 | D.3.4 | The software is based on versions of the SOUP/OTS components that do not contain any security vulnerabilities.
 Exceptions are justified. | 1 | Pick an example from the SOUP list and research which version the manufacturer has and check which vulnerabilities have been patched in subsequent versions. |

-[^C3-01]: The FDA insists on the [https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program/Standards](https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program/Standards) and the [NIST FIPS 140-2 Suite B ](https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp2851.pdf).
+[^C3-01]: The FDA insists on the [https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program/Standards](https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program/Standards) and the [NIST FIPS 140-2 Suite B](https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp2851.pdf).

 ### **4. Accompanying materials**